ezz118/flappy-bird/README.md

 Description of our project
 -
  - Welcome to Flappy Bird!
-We recreated this classic game using C++ so that it can be played through the Linux terminal and SSH.
+We recreated this classic game using C++ and it can run in Linux environment.
- - It is a simple but interesting game, the only thing you need to do is press SPACE!
+ - It is an interesting and simple game, the only thing you need to do is to press SPACE to move your bird!
- - Try to pass as many obstacles as you can, and create a record that none of your friends can beat😎
+ - Try to pass as many obstacles as you can, and create your best record that none of your friends can beat you😎
  - When you feel bored, play this game to kill time; when you feel depressed, play this game to relieve your stress (or increase your stress🫣)
+ - The original version of the game is https://flappybird.io/, but we made a scoreboard in addition to it.
 Game rules
 -
- - Just press SPACE to make the descending bird fly upwards and fly between columns of green obstacles without hitting them!
+ - Just press SPACE to make the failing bird fly upwards and fly between columns of green obstacles without hitting them!
  - After passing one column, you can get one score!
  - Be careful!
-If you hit the green obstacles or the ground, the game will end!
+If you hit the green obstacles, the game will end!

 How to run Flappy Bird?
 -